Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Originality estimation

-$c$ is some fixed creation whose originality is to be quantified, $P(y|x)$ is a probability distribution that reflects the distribution of creations in the real world with some conditioning $x$, and $d$ is some distance metric.
+$c$ is some fixed creation whose originality is to be quantified, $P(y|x)$ is a probability distribution that reflects the distribution of creations in the real world with some conditioning $x$ that sets the baseline for measuring originality, $d$ is some distance metric, and the integration is taken over the space of possible creations $\mathcal{Y}$.

-The presence of $x$ reflects the fact that it is often appropriate in the context of copyright law to evaluate originality with some baseline in mind.
-For example, Mickey Mouse enjoys strong copyright protection because it is highly distinct from ordinary and mundane depictions of a mouse that exist abundantly in the world.\supercite{jones1990,vermont2012} This can be understood as Mickey Mouse having a high originality value when measured using $P(y|\textrm{``a mouse"})$ as the distribution of creations in Equation~\ref{metric}.
-Also, Batmobile is strongly protected by copyright due to its distinctive characteristics, such as its bat-like appearance and futuristic technologies, that separate it from an ordinary car.\footnote{DC Comics v.
-Towle, 802 F.3d 1012 (9th Cir.
-2015).}
+For example, Mickey Mouse is highly original and receives strong copyright protection because it stands out from ordinary, mundane depictions of a mouse that are commonly found.\supercite{jones1990,vermont2012} This can be understood as Mickey Mouse having a high originality value when measured using $P(y|\textrm{``a mouse''})$.
+Similarly, Batmobile is strongly protected by copyright due to its distinctive characteristics, such as its bat-like appearance and futuristic technologies, which differentiate it from an ordinary car (see generally \emph{DC Comics v.
+Towle}, 802 F.3d 1012 (9th Cir.
+2015)).
+On the flip side, the originality of an expression decreases as it becomes more widespread and commonly used.
+This mirros how copyright law reduces protection for basic expressive elements---even those that were once innovative and highly original---when they become frequently replicated and deeply embedded in culture.
+In this way, copyright law balances encouraging originality with promoting broad access to foundational creative components.\supercite{lund2009,hacohen2024}

-Aside from the likelihood and degree of being distinct from other works, as captured in our metric, a common-sense notion of originality might encompass such factors as ingenuity and artistic merit.
-However, it is generally understood that the copyright law does not concern these qualities of the work.\footnote{The intent of the congress behind the phrase ``original works of authorship," an essential statutory requirement for a work to be protected under copyright, was that “[t]his standard does not include requirements of novelty, ingenuity, or esthetic merit, and there is no intention to enlarge the standard of copyright protection to require them" (H.R.
-REP. NO. 94-1476, at 51, 1976).} Thus, these considerations should not be directly taken into account when determining the strength of copyright protection.
+Aside from the likelihood and degree of distinctiveness captured by our metric, a common-sense notion of originality might encompass such factors as novelty, ingenuity and artistic merit.
+However, it is generally understood that the copyright law does not directly concern these qualities of the work.\supercite{gorman2001,vermont2012} Thus, in principle, it is appropriate not to take them into account when determining the strength of copyright protection beyond the extent that is already captured by our metric.

 \paragraph{Leveraging generative models to estimate originality}